 The mission of the Obstetrics and Gynecology Residency Program is to enhance the health and welfare of women, especially in the surrounding regions of East Tennessee and Southern Appalachia through: 1) training physicians who apply the art of comprehensive, empathetic, and efficient care for women of all ages; 2) providing comprehensive primary gynecologic and obstetric health care to women from all segments of our communities; and 3) conducting research and scholarship that contribute to the knowledge on which comprehensive primary health care is based.

-The program is designed to offer comprehensive training in general obstetrics and gynecology as well as the subspecialties of maternal fetal medicine, gynecologic oncology, adolescent gynecology, Urogynecology, breast disease, and reproductive endocrinology and infertility.
-Graduates of the program will be well prepared for clinical practice but will also have the skills to proceed in further training and research in academic centers across the nation, if they so desire.
+The program is designed to offer comprehensive training in general obstetrics and gynecology as well as the subspecialties of maternal fetal medicine, gynecologic oncology, Urogynecology, and reproductive endocrinology and infertility.
+Graduates of the program will be well prepared for clinical practice but will also have the skills to progress in further training in academic centers across the nation if they so desire.
 This university program has a strong community flavor since residents receive clinical experiences not only at the Johnson City Medical Center (JCMC) but other facilities as well.
-The Center for Women’s Health at JCMC is an extension of the hospital and indicates the commitment to providing the region with the most advanced care in women’s health and maternity services.
-Individual on-call rooms for residents are conveniently next to the labor and delivery area.
-A resident office is located within the Women’s Center to provide an area for study and data collection.ANATOMIC AND CLINICAL PATHOLOGY
+We are known for our simulation program and encourage educational innovations.
+(Updated 9/2013)ANATOMIC AND CLINICAL PATHOLOGY